- Lynne Ramsay

 Despite the familiar “demon seed” story, if presented in a chronological order, the film’s individual scenes would not amount to something like Orphan or The Omen or any number of thrillers about a maniacal child-turned-psycho.
 Ramsay’s artful touches and intimate close-ups lend watchful moments a penetrative and grim mood, each more intent on creating the film’s lasting sense of apprehension beyond just horror chills.
 Her film is best aligned with Joshua, that underseen gem from 2007 starring Sam Rockwell and Vera Farmiga.
 Both pictures examine families whose parents resent the newborn child, and an intuitive child who manipulates both parents until they fall apart.
 But even that film feels organized without the dramatic intentions of We Need to Talk About Kevin, in which Ramsay delves into the psychology of her unreliable narrator by using striking visual imagery to propel Eva’s sense of justified dread and paranoia.

 Swinton disappears into Eva in yet another incredible performance of many from this actress.
 We sympathize with her because Kevin manipulates her through her maternal weaknesses, and we understand her because we’ve all experienced similar (although decidedly less aggressive) frustrations with children.
 Swinton captivates and demands our attention, while newcomers Miller and Newell offer significantly well-rounded and creepy portrayals.
 Reilly’s performance brings the actor back to his indie roots and proves that, when he’s not Dr. Steve Brule, he’s actually a legitimate screen presence.
-But the real performance belongs to Ramsay and her close observations of these people, their interactions, and mysterious internal makeup.
+But the real performance belongs to Ramsay and her close observations of these people, their interactions, and their mysterious internal makeup.
 Making only one other film (Morvern Callar, 2002) since her astounding 1999 debut Ratchcatcher, Ramsay may not have a prolific career, but her personal imprints are undeniable on We Need to Talk About Kevin.
 Perhaps a cautionary tale for modern parents who seem to openly resent their children for stealing away their youth, or perhaps a warning to parents that the period where youth is innocent becomes shorter and shorter as generations pass, this fascinating and haunting film confronts and disturbs, but no matter how you react you will not be able to look away.